HCWI-Online/HCWI-Web/README.md

 ## <a name="tools">Tool Installation</a> ##

-In order to use this workflow some necessary tools need to be installed first, this only needs to be done once.
+In order to use this workflow, some necessary tools need to be installed first.
+This only needs to be done once.

 1. Install [Node.js](https://nodejs.org/) to PATH (optional checkbox during installation).
 2. Install [Ruby 2.2.2](http://rubyinstaller.org/downloads/) to PATH (optional checkbox during installation).